oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 IDBA-UD is a iterative De Bruijn Graph De Novo Assembler for Short Reads Sequencing data with Highly Uneven Sequencing Depth.
 It is an extension of IDBA algorithm.
 IDBA-UD also iterates from small k to a large k.
 In each iteration, short and low-depth contigs are removed iteratively with cutoff threshold from low to high to reduce the errors in low-depth and high-depth regions.
 Paired-end reads are aligned to contigs and assembled locally to generate some missing k-mers in low-depth regions.
 With these technologies, IDBA-UD can iterate k value of de Bruijn graph to a very large value with less gaps and less branches to form long contigs in both low-depth and high-depth regions.

-**URL**
+**More Information**

 https://i.cs.hku.hk/~alse/hkubrg/projects/idba_ud/